EDUCATION DIRECTORY

 IMER: Migration, Politics and Social Welfare

-IM236E, 15 credits (COMPULSORY)
+IM236E, 15 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations